antiparticle25/genomic_data_solutions/README.md

 </details>

-What sequencing tendencies are present in each?
-Which platforms are they using?
-Which library preparation stategies are they employing?
-Given the fields of study in each, I would expect to see some differences.
+What sequencing patterns can be observed across institutes?
+Which platforms are they predominantly using, and what library preparation strategies are being employed?
+Given the distinct research focuses of each institute, some differences in these choices are to be expected.

 <p align="center">
   <img src="files/institutes_read_length (2).png" alt="Institutes Read Length" width="70%">